 When it comes to my In-Laws and my husband, no matter what time of the year it is, Iced Tea should be prepared and enjoyed almost every day.
 I don’t blame them, the southern iced tea tastes so good.
 I’m in the process of training my system to adjust.
 Hopefully, soon I will be able to follow in their footsteps!

 My husband was the first who made me a good and soothing southern iced tea and got me hooked.
 It was wonderful and I had to learn to make it, but my husband didn’t use exact measurements, he depended on tasting the tea and adjusting the ingredients accordingly, that doesn’t work with me!

 I need to know the exact measurements so I can easily make a good southern tea that has the same taste every time.
 I worked on his southern iced tea recipe and perfected it, and I couldn’t wait to share it with you.
 I use this Iced Tea Maker to make all my iced teas.
 If you are a fan of iced tea then please try my Iced Green Tea with Cherry Syrup, I have no doubt that you will enjoy it.

 Follow me on Instagram, and if you happen to make any of my recipes, please post the picture and mention me in your post, or use this hashtag #munatycooking.
 I would love to see your creation.

 As for my Perfect Southern Iced Tea recipe, here you go!

-- Add loose tea and sugar to a pan and pour 3 cups of boiling water, mix well to dissolve the sugar and let it steep for 5 to 6 minutes.
+In a bowl, add 3 cups boiling water, loose tea, and sugar.
+Mix well to dissolve the sugar and let it steep for 5 to 6 minutes.

 - When serving the iced tea, fill your glass with ice and pour the iced tea.